|2678 Mexeye Loop

-Click here for information about income limits applicable to programs funded by the Native American Housing and Self-Determination Act of 1996.
-Please contact CIHA for assistance determining the income limits applicable to your area.
+Click here for information about national income limits applicable to programs funded by the Native American Housing and Self-Determination Act of 1996.
+Please contact CIHA for assistance determining the income limits for your area.

-Use this link to see if you are eligible for other HUD programs and social service programs available in Oregon: http://www.oregonhelps.org.
-Try this website to find out if your family can get help from 28 different services.
-Oregon Helps does not ask who you are and does not share your information with anyone.
+Use this link to see if you are eligible for other housing assistance and social services programs available in Oregon: https://www.211info.org/.
+Try this website to find out if your family can get help from multiple services.
+211info does not ask who you are and does not share your information with anyone.

 Have an idea you’d like to share?
 Click here for a CIHA suggestion form.

 Other Housing Resources

 In cooperation with Oregon Coast Community Action’s Low-Income Energy Assistance Program, Coquille Indian Housing Authority staff facilitate program participation for Coquille Tribal member households in Coos and Curry Counties and other Native American or Alaska Native households residing on Coquille Tribal Lands.
 This program provides a direct payment to a heating vendor to offset the cost of home heating during the winter months for low-income households.